 It truly tastes like a healthier chocolate-dipped strawberry, with a little orange flavor thrown in for good measure.

 - Both salted and unsalted cashews would work here.
 I prefer salted for the extra bit of flavor.

 - Be sure to scrape down the sides of your food processor as needed to ensure all of the ingredients are incorporated smoothly.

-- Scroll up a bit to read about what coconut oil does for the consistency here to decide if you'd like to add it.
+- Scroll up a bit to the body of the post to read about what coconut oil does for the consistency of this chocolate cashew butter to decide if you'd like to add it.

 Orange Chocolate Cashew Butter